 Transit agencies joining the Pool must remain Members for a minimum of 36 months; a Member may withdraw by providing written notice six months prior to the end of the Pool's fiscal year.
 Any Member that withdraws will not be allowed to rejoin WSTIP for a period of 36 months.
 Member assessments are adjusted on an annual basis to incorporate actuarial projections and operational needs as approved by the Board of Directors.
 Since WSTIP is a cooperative program, there is joint liability among the Members.
-In the event of withdrawal or termination, a Member is still liable pro-rata for any contributions and assessments to the Pool for any unresolved, unreported, and in-process claims for the period they were a signatory to the Interlocal Agreement.
+In the event of withdrawal or termination, a Member has no further obligations to the Pool provided the Member has paid all of its pending contributions and assessments.
+A withdrawing or terminated Member is not entitled to any portion of the Pool's assets or equity.
 If the Pool's assets were depleted, Members would be responsible for outstanding liabilities of WSTIP.
 There were no changes in Pool Members in 2023.
 See SOI Note 2.